weewx/weewx/docs_src/usersguide/installing-weewx.md

 If your hardware requires a driver that is not included with WeeWX, use the WeeWX extension management utility to download and install the driver.

 First locate the driver for your hardware - start by looking in the drivers section of the [WeeWX Wiki](https://github.com/weewx/weewx/wiki#drivers).
-You will need the URL for the driver release (a `zip` or `tgz` file).
+You will need the URL for the driver release; the URL will refer to a `zip` or `tgz` file.

 Then install the driver, using the driver's URL:
 ```